 How to Protect Your Greatest Asset

-I recently read this poem (may thanks to my son’s school principal, Jessica Bagby, who shared this poem in her back-to-school email) about the importance of the “space in between.”
+To further illustrate this point, here’s a poem (may thanks to my son’s school principal, Jessica Bagby, who shared this poem) about the importance of the “space in between.”

 What makes a fire burn